Jerusalem and Her Gates

 Entering the Old City through the Dung Gate brings us straight to the Western Wall plaza.

 The famous Western Wall is a segment of the outer wall of the temple mount that is closest to where the Holy of Holies would have stood.
-Thus, it is the holiest site in all of Judaism, with millions of Jewish and Christian pilgrims visiting annually.
+The Jewish people are not permitted to pray at this holiest site in all of Judaism, so millions of Jewish and Christian pilgrims pray at the Western Wall instead.

 Symbol of Restoration